C++ Memory Models - How Modern C++ Manages Memory Safety

 Memory Management Techniques in C++

-When it comes to managing memory, C++ gives you all the tools you need—along with plenty of ways to shoot yourself in the foot if you’re not careful.
-From manual control with raw pointers to modern conveniences like smart pointers and STL containers, memory management in C++ has evolved to reduce the risk of common pitfalls.
+When it comes to managing memory, C++ has all the tools we need.
+Along with plenty of ways to shoot yourself in the foot if we’re not careful.
+Going from manual control with raw pointers to smart pointers and STL containers, memory management in C++ has evolved to reduce the risk of common pitfalls.

 Manual Memory Management

-.
-While this gave developers complete control, it also introduced plenty of opportunities for mistakes.
+In the pre-C++11 days, you’d allocate memory with new and free it with delete.
+While this gave developers complete control, it also introduced plenty of opportunities for mistakes:

 - Memory Leaks: Forget to call

-twice, and your program might crash. - Dangling Pointers: Use a pointer after it’s been deleted, and you’re in undefined behavior land.
+deletetwice. - Dangling Pointers: Use a pointer after it’s been deleted.

-Manual memory management is still useful in low-level code, but for most cases, modern C++ offers safer options.
+Manual memory management is still useful in low-level code where every byte of memory matters, but for most cases, modern C++ offers safer options.

 RAII (Resource Acquisition Is Initialization)

-RAII is a fancy way of saying, “Tie the lifetime of your resources (like memory) to the lifetime of an object.”
-With RAII, you don’t need to worry about explicitly freeing resources—they’re automatically cleaned up when the object goes out of scope.
+RAII is a confusiong way of saying, “Tie the lifetime of your resources (e.g. memory, file, network) to the lifetime of an object.”
+With RAII, you don’t need to worry about explicitly freeing resources as they’re automatically cleaned up when the object goes out of scope.

 #include <iostream>